gilo2754/about_me/README.md

-This site shows me as web-developer.
+This site for my portfolio as SW-Engineer on unmega.com

-Coming soon:
-- API requests
-- Dark mode
-- Offline mode
-- Local Storage
-- Connection with a data base